ALIASxxx/Kaggle_Projects/README.md

 # Kaggle_Projects
-A collection of Kaggle projects I have completed
+A collection of Kaggle projects I have completed as I further my learning in Machine Learning